michaljerabek/Crown-Control/README.md

 On macOS `ALT` should correspond to `OPT` and `CTRL` to `CMD`.

 **Tip: ALT-GR (right ALT) works the same as left ALT, so you can use the right modifier keys.**

+---

+## Changelog

+- 1.0.1
+  - Value for `blur()` can't by negative
+- 1.0.2
+  - CSS properties don't require colon and semicolon
+- 1.1.0
+  - Added support for CSS Filters
+- 1.1.1
+  - Numbers can be adjusted within selections
+  - Removed detection for CSS properties (font-weight, opacity, line-height) when adjusting numbers *(too complicated to make it consistent for the entire CSS)*